HawaJeme/e-commerce-website/README.md

-# Opulence is an e-commerce website
+# Opulence is a name for an e-commerce website

 This website is built using [Fake-store API](https://github.com/keikaavousi/fake-store-api).